ntustison/Histograms/Text/intro2.md

 > slice location, B0 intensity, and the receiver gain value.
 The consequences of
 > intensity variation are greater when different scanners are used.

 Ignoring these nonlinearities is known to have significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]).
-Here we demonstrate its effects in hyperpolarized gas imaging quantification robustness in conjunction with noise considerations.
-In addition, the reference distribution required by linear binning assumes sufficient agreement as to what constitutes a "healthy control", whether a Gaussian fit is appropriate, and, even assuming the latter, whether or not the parameter values can be combined in a linear fashion to constitute a single reference standard.
-Of additional concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces a non-negligible source of measurement variance, as we will also demonstrate.

 Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of MR intensity nonlinearities have relied on 1-D piecewise affine